 What You Should Know About NEC Baby Formula Lawsuits

 Recent data has revealed that baby formula made from Bovine-based products places premature babies at a risk of 6 to 10 times more likely to develop necrotizing enterocolitis (NEC) as opposed to newborns who are given either breast or human milk.
 Formula is often provided to prematurely born babies in the newborn intensive care unit (NICU) or hospital that leads to this condition.
-This article reviews some important details to consider about NEC Baby Formula lawsuits.
+The Long Island attorneys at the Law Office of Cohen & Jaffe are here to help you understand some important details to consider about NEC Baby Formula lawsuits.

 The Danger of NEC